rampion/custom-shells-for-make/README.md

     shutil.rmtree('a-dir')
     # None

-# 3. Persisting the shell between lines of the recipe
+# 3. Using a single shell for an entire recipe

-One of the things that surprises many people new to `make` is that the shell used in recipes is non-persistent; that is, a new shell is invoked for each line of the recipe.
+One of the things that surprises many people new to `make` is that the shell used in recipes is non-persistent; that is, a new shell is invoked for each step of the recipe.

 ```makefile
 .PHONY: non-persistent